Feedscrew ( Scroll)

 Preamble:

-After you have sent the Feedscrew to SolidWorks, it is often useful to link the its file-name in SolidWorks with the Feedscrew element in MechDesigner.
+After you have sent the Feedscrew to SolidWorks, it is often useful to link the its file-name in SolidWorks with the Feedscrew element that is in MechDesigner.
 At a later date, when you open this Feedscrew dialog again, you can reopen the part in SolidWorks.

 Buttons: